 Dovetail projects, workshops and events are built around an experimental and intuitive process based upon Carol and Chris's everyday working lives as artists.
 As facilitators, they dovetail art and writing in order to engender new, useful, exciting, and, where called for, healing experiences for participants.
 Carol and Chris also facilitate as individuals, and work solely through either creative writing or visual art.

 DOVETAIL ARTS: our mission

-Through collaboration and partnership with organizations, institutions of higher learning, and relevant entities, we support the mission of providing alternatives to incarceration and other institutionalized forms of the infringement of freedom.
+Through partnerships with organizations, institutions of higher learning, & relevant entities, we support the mission of providing alternatives to incarceration & other institutionalized forms of the infringement of freedom.
 Through our arts education methodologies, we aim to augment initiatives currently in place providing learning opportunities for incarcerated and other justice-involved individuals & communities.